Anuragroyan/TodoAppFlutter/README.md

+# ✅ To-Do App

-# ✅ To-Do App is a feature-rich Flutter task manager built with MVVM architecture and Provider state management.
+# To-Do App is a feature-rich Flutter task manager built with MVVM architecture and Provider state management.
 It supports task CRUD, undo, search, filtering, due dates, Material 3, dark mode, and Hive local storage for a fast, offline-first experience.

 🚀 Getting Started

 Follow these steps to set up and run the To-Do App locally.